ChibiBlasphem/babel-angular2-boilerplate/README.md

-# babel-angular2-boilerplate
-Babel + Angular2 Start files
+# Build an Express+Angular2 application with Babel